Kenny Simpkins: Playing career

-After five unproductive years at Wrexham he joined Hartlepool during which time he played for the Welsh Under 23 side.
+After five unproductive years at Wrexham he joined Hartlepools United, during which time he played for the Welsh Under 23 side.
 On 18 November 1967, due to numerous injuries in the Hartlepool team, Simpkins started a game for the club as a striker and scored in a 3–2 win against Port Vale.
 He made a total of 134 appearances in all competitions for Pools, during his time with club he was managed by Brian Clough during seasons 1965-66 and 1966-67 and was also a part of the first ever Hartlepool side to win promotion.

-In 1968, Simpkins signed for Boston United as the club's back-up goalkeeper.
+In 1968, Simpkins signed for Boston United as the club's backup goalkeeper.
 Like at Hartlepool, Simpkins was forced to play one game as a striker due to an injury crisis.
 As a result, he became a cult hero as he scored a hat-trick in 15 minutes in a 4–2 win against Goole Town.